b-krasucki/10xn-flashcards/.ai/api-plan.md

 - **POST /flashcards**

-  - **Description**: Create one or multiple flashcards proposals (supports manual creation and AI-generated flashcards).
+  - **Description**: Create one or multiple flashcards.
+Supports manual creation and AI-generated flashcards.
+Associates flashcards with a deck, creating the deck by `deck_name` if it doesn't exist for the authenticated user.
   - **Request Payload**:
     ```json
     {
+      "deck_name": "string (required, max 100 characters)",
-      "flashcardsProposals": [
+      "flashcards": [
         {
           "front": "string (required, max 200 characters)",
           "back": "string (required, max 500 characters)",